pl3onasm/Imperative-programming/README.md

 echo $PATH
 ```

 Then, copy the script to one of the folders in $PATH.
+If you have copied the script to the folder before, the command will simply overwrite the previous version.
 For example:

 ```linux
 sudo cp ctest.sh /usr/bin/